manuelJung/redux-firebase-user/README.md

 ### withLoginRequest

-this hoc provides functions and props for logging in a user
+this hoc provides functions and props for logging in a user.
+The hoc withLoginForm does the same, but offers predefined components such as passwordInput or emailInput

-#### api
+**api**

 | name            | type   | injection                | explanation                                              |
 |-----------------|--------|--------------------------|----------------------------------------------------------|